DhruvilShah99/Daily-Updates/README.md

 1. C program to implement triply linked list

 2. Python program to check whether a given a binary tree is a valid binary search tree (BST) or not?

+# 17 June coding updates

+1. Java program to find the row, column position of a specified number in a given 2-dimensional array

+# 18 June coding updates

+1. C Program to generate first N Magic Numbers.

+2. Java program to check given binary tree is bst or not